eBay - Content

 Songwriting / Singing

-Penning and performing original songs, I am releasing my debut EP in 2017.
+Penning and performing original songs, I released my debut EP in 2018.
 The first single, 'Good Intentions' premiered on CLASH Music following the sold-out single launch, which was held at a converted warehouse in Hackney.

 And here are some 'good-on-paper' details: